mitre/multiscanner/docs/analytics.md

 # Analytics #
-Enabling analytics and advanced queries is the primary advantage of running several tools against a sample, extracting as much information as possible, and storing in a common datastorecs.
+Enabling analytics and advanced queries is the primary advantage of running several tools against a sample, extracting as much information as possible, and storing the output in a common datastore.

-Types of analytics and queries of interest:
+The following are some example types of analytics and queries that may be of interest:

 - cluster samples
 - outlier samples
 - samples for deep-dive analysis
 - gaps in current toolset
+- machine learning analytics on tool outputs
+- others

 ## ssdeep Comparison ##
 Fuzzy hashing is an effective method to identify similar files based on common